atz-dev/FCSC2020-CTF/intro/Cap-ou-Pcap.md

 > Le flag est présent dans le contenu du fichier.

 In this challenge, we start with a `cap.pcap` file, which we open in `Wireshark`.
-We quickly understand that we will have to find the contents of the file shared.
+We quickly understand that we will have to find the packet containing the file and restore it.

 ### ANALYZING THE .PCAP